Understanding the Chain of Command in Your Workplace

 Within the concept of the chain of command, position power still plays a role in organizations.
 It's a by-product of the traditional hierarchical organization.
 For example, a quality department supervisor at a small manufacturing company asked to become the quality director in her company.
 Her stated reason for the change in title was that, if she was a director, people would have to listen to her and do what she wants.

-This is a young supervisor, who is still learning how to accomplish work through other people, but her perception that a bigger title would solve her problems was troubling.
+This is a young supervisor, who is still learning how to accomplish work through other people, but her perception that a bigger title would solve her problems was an example of the traditional chain of command thinking.

 What the Future Holds

 The future holds out hope for innovative organizational structures that better serve the needs of employees, organizations, and the marketplace.
-The rise in popularity of telework and remote employees, a specific desire for millennial employees, further escalates the need for better management structures.
+The rise in popularity of telework and the ongoing trend, even prior to the coronavirus, to employ remote employees and enable worker flexibility, a specific desire for millennial employees (and Gen Z), further escalates the need for better management structures.
 After all, these employees are doing work that you cannot see them doing.

-But hierarchical thinking, a chain of command, and attributing power to position and titles all still exist.
+But hierarchical thinking, a chain of command, and attributing power to position and titles all still exist—despite the increasing evidence that they are less functional in today's workplaces.